marlitas/JR_Components/CONTRIBUTING.md

 5. What did you see instead?

-# How to suggest a feature or enhancement :mega:
+# Suggesting an Enhancement :mega:

 ### Component Library Roadmap and Goals
 This information will give contributors context before they make suggestions that may not align with the project’s needs.